stefanspringer1/Libxml2Validation/README.md

 Note that newer `xmlReader` from is used here and not the SAX interface, since in libxml2 validation is only possible either by using `xmlReader` or by building the DOM tree.

+## Compiling

+The `CMakeLists.txt` contains some conditional statements according to the operating system used:

+- On macOS, libxml2 is already available, you even do not need the headers files that come with this project on macOS.
+But the linker is to be called with `-lxml2`.
+- On Windows, you _do_ need the header files and, of course, the libraries.

 ## The Resulting Program

 The binaries for some platforms are added in the subdirectory `Binaries`.